Tracking worked hours is essential for every restaurant.

 For this, a lot of restaurants still rely on paper timesheets or spreadsheets.
 These are filled out manually, then sent backwards and forwards between restaurants and the payroll responsible person in HQ.

-Integrated time clock apps and WFM software streamline this whole process.
-Closed out pay periods are automatically sorted into different wage components (including overtime, but also bank holiday pay etc.) per every employee’s contract.
-All collected in a single payroll export file — ready to import into whatever software your business uses.
+Integrated time clock apps and WFM software streamline this process.
+Closed-out pay periods are automatically sorted into different wage components (including overtime, bank holidays, etc.) per every employee’s contract.

-Geofencing establishes an invisible, virtual perimeter around a real-world location.
+Geofencing establishes a virtual perimeter around a real-world location.
 This perimeter then triggers a response from any mobile device which enters it.
-This could be an in-app notification for instance, or a text.
+This could, for instance, be an in-app notification or a text.

-When combined with a mobile time clock, geofencing can restrict clock-ins and outs to a certain distance from work locations.
+When combined with a mobile time clock, geofencing restricts staff check-ins and -outs to a certain distance from work locations.

 This ensures the right hours are being recorded at the right place.
 This is especially useful if you have staff working between different restaurants during the week.